No. 5 UConn tops LIU, is unbeaten ahead of Big East play - WHIZ News

-It was Clingan’s second double-double of the season, and one of five players who scored in double digits.
+It was Clingan’s second double-double of the season, and one of five players who scored in double digits for UConn (11-0).
 Sophomore Jordan Hawkins had a team-high 22 points and was 6 of 9 on 3-pointers; freshman Alex Karaban turned in a career-high 19 points; Adama Sanogo added 16 points and Naheim Alleyne added 11.

+“We have to come into every game with the mindset that the other team is trying to win, too,” said Clingan, who shot 10-for-10 from the field.
+“It’s important to get every win and this one was important as the last nonconference game.”

+Clingan has become a dominant force inside with Sanogo, who was the preseason Big East Player of the Year.
+Clingan posted his first double-double and was named MVP in last month’s Phil Knight Invitational championship win over Iowa State.

+Clingan and Sanogo scored 36 of UConn’s 58 points in the paint Saturday.

+“Going against the best big man in the country, Adama, in practice helps me a lot every day,” Clingan said.

 The last time the Huskies (11-0) scored 100 points in regulation was when they opened the 2020 season with a 102-75 win against Central Connecticut State.
-It’s also the most points UConn has scored since beating Morehead State 129-61 during the 2005-06 season
+It’s also the most points UConn has scored since beating Morehead State 129-61 on Dec.
+23, 2005.

+The Huskies finished their nonconference schedule undefeated for the sixth time since 1979 and the first since 2010-11 (12-0).

+“It’s hard to do historical things in a place with all this history, right,” UConn coach Dan Hurley said.
+“To be the sixth team in program history who has been able to get through the conference undefeated is a great accomplishment for this group.”

 Jacob Johnson scored 19 points for the Sharks (1-8) and R.J.
 Greene added 17.